freakingawesome/lambda-cloudfront-cookies/README.md

 Create a configuration file called `dist/config.json`, based on [config.example.json](config.example.json).
 Make sure you don't commit this file to source control (the `dist` folder is ignored).

+NOTE: AWS Lambda functions do not play well with environment variables that contain newlines.
+To workaround, this function will translate the character sequence `\n` to a newline.

 It should contain the following info - minus the comments:

 ```js